A Guide to Ischia – Hotels & Ferries

 Naples to Ischia

 If you are traveling from Naples to Ischia there are 2 ports from which you can sail from.
 The closest to Naples city center is Beverello where boats also traveling to Sorrento and Capri depart from.
+You can purchase your tickets on the day from the ticket booths, but during peak travel times I would recommend booking in advance.
+I booked my tickets with Ferryhopper.

 Pozzuoli is further from the center of Naples, and has sailings to the islands of Procida & Ischia.